 I think I know who I am and take pretty good care of myself, so why do I keep on making the same mistakes, resorting to old patterns, having these recurrent and/or ‘strange’ medical conditions?

 Resociative Medicine takes some old philosophical ideas and throws in a handful of existentialist hope: i.e. that whilst we are some way fated by inherited genes, accidents, illness and other experiences, as well as transgenerational traumas and cultural norms, with help we can still shape our (embodied) destiny.

 The process is about developing neuro-emotional resilience and capacity at the deepest level, and so permanently changing the way one responds to situations, physically, mentally and/or emotionally, even under the most challenging of conditions.
 It is about regulating disordered systems and re-integrating dissociated selves or parts of self.

-Resociative medicine is based on the understanding that the sum of our knowldege is not just contained in our (head) brain, and that there is a distinction between knowing oneself and being ‘fixed’, versus wisdom and being ‘healed’.
-The journey between the two being an embodiment process and working with all the cumulated emotional charge and memory in the tissues: charge that lies behind undesirable reactivity when threatened (not only emotional and behavioural but also physical, such as inflammatory or unstable immune processes).
+The journey to healing is an embodiment process and working with all the cumulated emotional charge and memory in the tissues: charge that lies behind undesirable reactivity when threatened (not only emotional and behavioural but also physical, such as inflammatory or unstable immune processes).